Falcons tour Japan

 “In the night, Japan comes alive.
 Everybody is outside shopping and having a good time,” Kaedin Oshiro said.

 The group also went to Hiroshima where they saw some of the devastating events that occurred there, learned about what happened first-hand, and heard how the city regained hope after the terrible tragedy.

 On Thursday the boys played their last game against Kashiwaba HS on a pristine field at the Japan National Soccer Training Center.
 Sadly, they lost 5-0 but recovered quickly and took the rest of the day to do any last minute shopping.

 The one day the team didn’t have a game, they practiced.
 In Japan, most of the fields were dirt, not grass.
 Many players complained.
 Coach Michael Ching didn’t give his team any days off.

 “We’re in pre-season,” Ching explained.
 “Why would we have a day off when we could practice?”

 On Friday, the Kalani team caught an early flight back home.
-Although the trip was a fun learning experience, the boys all have one goal in mind and nothing will stop them from achieving it.
+Although the trip was a fun learning experience, the boys said they have one goal in mind and nothing will stop them from achieving it.

-We will see how the team does this year and definitely follow up on them later this year!
+We will see how the team does this season and definitely follow up on them later in the year!
 Go Falcons!